AI in banking

 Risk assessment

-When evaluating any banking technology vendor, consider these risk factors.
+When evaluating banking technology vendors, consider these critical risk factors:

-For mission-critical banking infrastructure, vendor stability and production proof matter significantly.
-The OCC's technology risk guidelines emphasize due diligence on vendor track records.
+The OCC's technology risk guidelines emphasize due diligence on vendor track records for mission-critical systems.

 Can they work together?